 Prerequisite: MAT-128, Precalculus, with a grade of C or higher; or MAT-121 College Algebra; or COMPASS College Algebra score of at least 41; or ACT Math score of at least 28.
 This course uses calculus techniques with an emphasis on applications to business, the social sciences, the life sciences, and also to certain career programs.
 Types of functions included in the course are polynomial, rational and root, exponential and logarithmic.
 Topics include derivatives and their uses, and integrals and their applications.
-Students who have successfully completed two years of algebra with a grade of C or higher, one year of geometry, and at least one semester of pre-calculus in high school may register for this class.
 A graphing calculator is required.
 (45-0) Equivalent to 40-240, MATH-240.